julien777z/typed-redis/README.md

 ### Create Model

 Using your `Store` object created earlier, inherit from it and set a `model_name` class argument to prefix your Redis keys for this model.
-Annotate one field as the primary key using `PrimaryRedisKey`.
+Annotate one field as the primary key using `RedisPrimaryKey`.
 This field value will be used as the value for the Redis key.

 > Note: The Redis key is derived using the model name and field value.